2020 Phala Phala robbery: 2022 timeline

-Namibian Police Inspector-General Sebastian Ndeitunga alleged that after the arrest of Imanuwela David on 12 June 2020, Namibian police meet South African police on 19 June 2020 in Noordoewer, ǁKaras Region to discuss the arrest and the proceeds that had been obtained from the crime in South Africa.
+Namibian Police Inspector-General Sebastian Ndeitunga alleged that after the arrest of Imanuwela David on 12 June 2020, Namibian police met South African police on 19 June 2020 in Noordoewer, ǁKaras Region to discuss the arrest and the proceeds that had been obtained from the crime in South Africa.
 He also refuted any allegations of torture alleged by Fraiser in his affidavit.
 Police Minister Bheki Cele denied any knowledge of the meeting.
-The South African National Defence Force (SADF) had also denied allegations that Imanuwela David had been a member of its organisation, an allegation also made by Namibian police.
+The South African National Defence Force (SADF) had also denied allegations that David had been a member of its organisation, an allegation also made by Namibian police.
 Home Affairs also refused to confirm David's citizenship.

 South African Justice and Correctional Services spokesperson Chrispin Phiri said on 21 June that no request had been received from the Namibians, something the Namibians said they had done, in order to confirm whether a crime had been registered in South Africa in relation to the alleged suspects and money flow into Namibia so that a preservation order could be issued.

 DA leader John Steenhuisen said on 21 June, that the DA had written to Federal Bureau of Investigation (FBI) to request that they investigate allegations of possible money laundering.
 They wanted the source of the funds investigated, whether it was brought into the country legitimately.
 The DA also wrote to the South African Revenue Service and the Financial Intelligence Centre requesting they investigate potential crimes.

 The Sunday Independent newspaper alleged in late June 2022, that sixteen members of special task force were deployed to investigate the money theft and budgeted out of a secret crime intelligence account.
 Three months after the theft, it was alleged the unit was reduced to eight after General Sam Setlhabaneing complained that money was being spent on an operation he knew nothing about.
 Eventually the task force was disbanded.
 Other allegations were made that a cell phone interception device was used to track the alleged burglars to Cape Town.
 They were raided under the pretext of a drug dealing.
 It was also alleged some of the stolen money was found and that alleged burglars were then bribed to maintain their silence.

-Deputy Public Protector, Advocate Kholeka Gcaleka requested thirty-one answers to the questions she had sent to President Cyril Ramaphosa.
+Deputy Public Protector, Advocate Kholeka Gcaleka requested 31 answers to the questions she had sent to Ramaphosa.
 The deadline was set as 22 June 2022 but he did not meet the deadline and Gcaleka gave him and extension.
 This extension had not been disclosed publicly.
-She would later defend her decision saying it was based on the amount of information required and all extensions were based on merit and maintained her independence and impartiality.
+She later defended her decision saying it was based on the amount of information required and all extensions were based on merit and maintained her independence and impartiality.

 In July Speaker of the National Assembly, Nosiviwe Mapisa-Nqakula declined to proceed with Democratic Alliance's request for parliament to set up an ad hoc committee and the same with the ATM party's request for an impeachment of the president.